AestasFlores/edited-network/README.md

 - Customizable background and text colors!
 - New Developer Easter Eggs , sssh!
 - New and customizable plugins and web pages!
-- Cool Social Media Icons!
+- Cool Social Media Icons.
-- New CSS Animations!
+- New CSS Animations and more.

 # Copyrights